bflaven/ia_usages/ia_llms_usecases/README.md

 # dera-usecases

-A quick feedback post on 2 easy usecases + an attempt on "Webapp + API".
+**A quick feedback post, realesed at https://flaven.fr/, on 2 easy usecases + an attempt on "Webapp + API".**

 - `usecase_1_sentiment_analysis`: A POC on sentiment analysis on comments.